maliyogames/UnityTemplateProject/README.md

 The Documentation for the Unity Template Project can be found at the *Resources/Documentation/UnityTemplateDocumentation*

 ## Bug Report 🐜🐜🐜
-Feel free to send us  bug reports on [submit bug report](https://github.com/maliyogames/UnityTemplateProject/issues/new).
+Feel free to send us  bug reports at [submit bug report](https://github.com/maliyogames/UnityTemplateProject/issues/new).

 ## Contributors 👨‍💻👨‍💻
 * [@MeMeee1](https://github.com/MeMeee1) 👩‍💻